descomic/hundred-points-react/README.md

 This is a ReactJS app that is used to count points while playing a card game.

+This app is published on GitHub pages: <https://descomic.github.io/hundred-points-react/>

 ## Stack

 [React Js](<https://reactjs.org/>)